Chronic inflammatory diseases are increasing v.a...is steadily gaining in importance in the Western world:

 nervous system

-• Depression: inflammation-mediated tryptophan degradation reduces serotonin
+- Depression: inflammation-mediated tryptophan degradation reduces serotonin.

 Hormonal system

-• Inflammation increases ACTH production and thus cortisol levels
+- Inflammation increases ACTH production and thus cortisol levels.

-• Chronically high cortisol levels reduce testosterone and estrogen production
+- Chronically high cortisol levels reduce testosterone and estrogen production.

-• Infertility and loss of libido can therefore be indirectly attributed to chronic inflammation
+- Infertility and loss of libido can therefore be indirectly attributed to chronic inflammation.

 muscles

-• Muscle pain (myalgia) can therefore be the result of chronic inflammation
+- Muscle pain (myalgia) can therefore be the result of chronic inflammation.

 Bone (Osteoporosis, periodontitis etc)

-• Proinflammatory cytokines play an important role in the destruction of inflamed joints
+- Pro-inflammatory cytokines play an important role in the destruction of inflamed joints.

-• In rheumatoid arthritis, TNF, IL-1, IL-6 and IL-17 increase the activation of osteoclasts and thus induce bone destruction
+- In rheumatoid arthritis, TNF, IL-1, IL-6 and IL-17 increase the activation of osteoclasts and thus induce bone destruction.

 Therefore, the Therapy for chronic inflammation on two levels:

-1. Search and elimination of individually relevant triggers of inflammation
+- Identification and elimination of individually relevant triggers of inflammation

-Specific therapeutic approaches for chronic inflammation
+Specific treatment approaches for chronic inflammation

 1. Suppression of Toll-like receptors by adaptogens (immunomodulators)

-TLRs are part of the innate immune system and are located i.d.R. on the cell surface of macrophages (but also on mast cells, B lymphocytes, on the intestinal epithelium, etc.) and serve to detect pathogens by recognizing structures that only occur on pathogens.
-This allows the immune system to distinguish between endogenous and foreign substances.
+TLRs are part of the innate immune system, they are located i.d.R.TLRs are located on the cell surface of macrophages (but also on mast cells, B lymphocytes, the intestinal epithelium, etc.) and serve to recognize pathogens by identifying structures that are only found on disease-causing agents.
+This allows the immune system to distinguish between the body's own substances and foreign substances.
 If such a pathogenic structure is recognized, the TLRs initiate the immune response (u.a. via cytokines such as TNF-alpha, IL-1, IL-6) and modulate them.

 The anti-inflammatory effect of many naturopathic preparations can be explained by the suppression of Toll-like receptors (TLRs) on macrophages:

-• Curcuma extract: “Inhibition of homodimerization of Toll-like receptor 4 by curcumin.”
+- Turmeric extract: “Inhibition of homodimerization of Toll-like receptor 4 by curcumin.”
 (Biochem Pharmacol.
 2006; 72:62-9)

 2. Reduce Advanced Glycation Endproducts (AGEs): Nutrition and Antioxidants